Which place is cheaper, Sydney or Athens?

 Athens usually gets less rain in January than Sydneyin July.
 Athens gets 45 mm (1.8 in) of rain, while Sydney receives 54 mm (2.1 in) of rain this time of the year.

 The spring attracts plenty of travelers to both Athens and Sydney.
 The activities around the city and the natural beauty are the main draw to Athens this time of year.
+Also, many travelers come to Sydney for the beaches, the activities around the city, and the natural beauty.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|